aannenko/CrackSharp/src/CrackSharp.Api/README.md

 ### Parameters
 Decryption
 - `{hash}` route value (required) - the service will attempt to find a combination of characters behind the given hash.
 - `maxTextLength=<your_number_here>` (optional) - the service will check all character combinations (words) starting from 1 char-long and up to the provided word length before giving up.
-Defalut value is `8` which is also a maximum, see remarks below.
+Defalut value is `8` which is also the maximum, see remarks below.
 - `chars=abcXYZ` (optional) - the service will only build combinations from these characters.
 Default value is `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`.

 Encryption